keystonejs/keystone-nightwatch-e2e/README.md

 `npm install keystone-nightwatch-e2e --save-dev`

 ## Running
-Before running the KNE ensure that your keystone application is up and running.
+Before running KNE ensure that your keystone application is up and running.
 To run KNE do the following in your test application.

         var keystoneNightwatchE2e = require('keystone-nightwatch-e2e');